TonyHC/Project-Management-Tool/README.md

 - Restricted access to the Login or Register page
   - Attempting to access these pages will redirect the user back to the Dashboard page

-- An authenticated user can stay logged in for a maximum of 1 hour
+- An authenticated user can stay logged in for a maximum of one hour
-  - After 1 hour passes, the auto-logout feature triggers, forcing the user to log off and redirect back to the Login page
+  - The auto-logout feature logs the user off and redirects back to the Login page after one hour passes

+- A user can perform CRUD operations for the following cases:
+  - Projects associated with the registered user on the Dashboard page
+  - Tasks associated with a project on the ProjectBoard page

-- A user can perform CRUD operations associated with a project on the Dashboard page
+- A user can perform CRUD operations for the following cases:
+  - Projects associated with the registered user on the Dashboard page
-  - A user can also perform CRUD operations for a task associated with a project on the ProjectBoard page
+  - Tasks associated with a project on the ProjectBoard page

-- Drag and drop a project task on the ProjectBoard page for the following cases where each list is  <br> filtered by status and sorted by position in ascending order:
+- Drag and drop a project task on the ProjectBoard page
+  - Each list of project tasks is filtered by status and sorted by position in ascending order
-  - Reordering within the same list
+  - Reorder a project task within the same list
-  - Moving to another list
+  - Move a project task from one list to another list

 - Optionally, a user can reset their password by accessing the ResetPassword page
   - When resetting your password, a user cannot use their previous password as their new password